ndreey/solanum-dulcamara-microbiome-correlation/README.md

 ```

 ### 2. Annotate VCF Files
 Annotation is required before calculating statistics with bcftools/vcftools.
+The arguments it takes is path/to/vcf and a string to be prefix

 ```bash
 # Annotate original files